FourSquare (New)

 Dissertation: The Historical Contributions of Boasian Anthropology to the Interdiscipline of Intercultural Relations.
 The University of New Mexico, Department of Communication & Journalism.
 1999.

-Dissertation Chair and Advisor: Everett Rogers.
+Dissertation Chair and Adviser: Everett M. Rogers.

-M.A. in International Communication
+M.A.in International Communication

 Post-Baccalaureate, courses in Chinese Language, History, and Political Science, Marietta College, Marietta, OH, Fall 1991-Spring 1992.

-B.S. in Computer Science, Marietta College, Marietta, OH, 1989.
+B.S.in Computer Science, Marietta College, Marietta, OH, 1989.

-B.A. in Psychology, Marietta College, Marietta, OH, 1989.
+B.A.in Psychology, Marietta College, Marietta, OH, 1989.

 EXPERIENCE:

-Spring 2008 – present
+Spring 2008 – Spring 2018

-State University, Dept. of Mass Communications and Journalism
+Norfolk State University, Dept. of Mass Communications and Journalism

-Assistant Professor, Teaching courses in intercultural communication, news/media writing, intro. to mass media, media technologies, digital photography, international/global communication and research methods.
+Associate Professor, Teaching courses in intercultural communication, news/media writing, intro. to mass media, media technologies, digital photography, international/global communication and research methods.
 Teach intro. to mass media, media technologies, international communication and intercultural communication courses also at the graduate level.

 Fall, 2007 – Spring 2008